jscpeterson/VideoPoker/README.md

 * a Nexus device emulator on API level 24
 * a physical device on API level 22
 * a physical Amazon Fire device on API level ??
+* a Galaxy Nexus emulator on API level 25
+* a Galaxy Nexus emulator device on API level 26

 There is a compatibility issue on devices prior to API level 26 in which cards toggled as held are not changing color tint.
-Past the launcher screen, the device expects to run strictly in a landscape mode, but will not
+Past the launcher screen, the device only runs in landscape view.

 ## Third-party libraries
 *A list of the 3rd-party libraries (i.e. anything beyond the Android standard and support libraries) used by your app.*

 ## External services
 *A list of the external services (including Google services such as Sign In, Calendar, Maps, etc.) consumed by your app.*
-The only external services this app consumes are CSV files to read the initial database information from, stored on the device so the user can reset defaults if desired.
+The only external services this app consumes are CSV files to read to a persistence library.
+The files are stored on the device so the user can reset defaults if desired.

 ## Cosmetic stretch goals
 *A list of aesthetic/cosmetic (not functional) improvements that you think would improve your app.
 This list should be ordered, with those that would give the most improvement (in your opinion) listed first.*